kodeart/koded/docs/configure/index.md

 App class configuration
 =======================

-The onfiguration object is created by setting the config directives in the `Koded\Framework\App` constructor.
+The configuration object is created by setting the config directives in the `Koded\Framework\App` constructor.

 | Argument          | Type           | Required | Default | |